somratexel/ngx-slider/README.md

   <ngx-slider [init]="slider"></ngx-slider>
 </div>
 ```
- Make sure the comopents parent elemnt has a height
+ Make sure the comopents parent element has a height.

 ## Configuration